Dropdown Arrow

 By: Vishal Kaushik

 One of the initial factors that consumers consider before buying a vehicle is mileage.
 This is particularly in India where petrol and diesel prices play a significant role in the monthly expenses of owning a car.
-Mileage is defined as how far a car can go with 1 litre of fuel, most commonly measured in kilometres per litre (kmpl).
-The higher the mileage, the lower the fuel costs will be over time.

 However, the mileage claimed by manufacturers and the mileage owners experience in daily driving can be quite different.
 Factors such as traffic, driving style, road conditions, and maintenance all influence fuel efficiency.
 The blog breaks down the mileage in its types and will show how to calculate mileage for getting better insights about your vehicle.

-Types of Mileage in Cars Explained
+Types of Car Mileage - All 5 Types of Mileage in Cars Explained

 Types of Mileage in Cars.webp